QuarterShotofEspresso/dndsh/README.md

 Here, perhaps dndsh will help you with your future endeavors.
 Yes, there's a `help` command that lists and explains all available commands.
 No, it will not restore your self-esteem--although you can always `mod charisma 20` if you know what I mean.
 (Snooty laughter commences).
+How do you install it?
+Why it's as easy as moving into the directory and typing `./configure` then `make`!
 What's that?
 You must leave!
 Your comrades await for you?
 Well, good luck sir!
 And SAFE TRAVELS!
 MAY `<enter_deity_here>` BE WITH YOU!